rhidsa/crc-quick-loan-rhpam-demo/README.md

    Yearly Income: 90000

-   Ammount: 250000
+   Amount: 250000

    Duration: 10
    ```

 Try to enter different values to see a loan get disapproved, for example, change above applicant age from 40 to 80 for
-rejectoin based on age.
+rejection based on age.

 Notes: